BEESLab/Arcanum/README.md

     ```
     $ mkdir ${HOME}/chromium && cd ${HOME}/chromium/
     $ fetch --nohooks chromium
+    ```
+3. In `src/`, check out the branch for Chromium version 108.0.5359.71.
+You could also refer to the [official instructions](https://www.chromium.org/developers/how-tos/get-the-code/working-with-release-branches/) on working with Chromium release branches.
+    ```
     $ cd src
     $ gclient sync --with_branch_heads --with_tags
     $ git fetch